oashour/vesta-espresso/README.md

 The QE input to POSCAR conversion is based on a heavily stripped-down version of [pymatgen-io-espresso](https://github.com/oashour/pymatgen-io-espresso), with [f90nml](https://github.com/marshallward/f90nml), an ultralight Fortran namelist parser, as the sole dependency.
 Using `pymatgen-io-espresso` with this project (as in v0.0.1) lead to a huge package/app due to the Pymatgen dependency (700+ MB).
 On the other hand, installing `vesta-espresso` with `pip` takes up about 300 kB, and the entire Mac app is 10-20 MB and has no external dependencies, just drag and drop.

-The Mac app is compiled using [Nuitka](https://github.com/Nuitka/Nuitka), then a lightweight bundle is created using [Platypus](https://github.com/sveinbjornt/Platypus), and finally bundled into a `.dmg` using (my slightly modified fork of) [create-dmg](https://github.com/create-dmg/create-dmg).
+The Mac app is compiled using [Nuitka](https://github.com/Nuitka/Nuitka), then a lightweight app bundle is created using [Platypus](https://github.com/sveinbjornt/Platypus), and finally bundled into a `.dmg` using [create-dmg](https://github.com/create-dmg/create-dmg).